2024 Portuguese legislative election

-Snap legislative elections were held on 10 March 2024 to elect members of the Assembly of the Republic to the 16th Legislature of Portugal.
+A snap legislative election was held on 10 March 2024 to elect members of the Assembly of the Republic to the 16th Legislature of Portugal.
 All 230 seats to the Assembly of the Republic were up for election.
 The elections were called in November 2023 after Prime Minister António Costa's resignation following an investigation around alleged corruption involving the award of contracts for lithium and hydrogen businesses.

 No party achieved an absolute majority of seats, with the centre-right Democratic Alliance (AD), led by Luís Montenegro, winning 80 seats, closely followed by the Socialist Party (PS), which lost the absolute majority it had gained in the 2022 elections, and was reduced to 78 seats.
 The election also saw the surge of the right-wing populist Chega party as the third-largest party in parliament, more than quadrupling its previous seat count to 50 seats.
 Turnout in the election was 59.9 percent, the highest since 2005, and in Portugal alone, turnout rose to 66.2 percent, the highest rate since 1995.

 The leader of the largest party, Luís Montenegro, would go on to form a centre-right minority government, ending nearly a decade of rule by the Socialist Party.

 Background

 The Socialist Party (PS), led by Prime Minister António Costa, won an absolute majority in the 2022 legislative election with 41 percent of the votes and 120 seats in the 230 seat Assembly of the Republic.
 The main opposition party, the Social Democratic Party (PSD), got 77 seats and 29 percent of the votes, while the populist party Chega (Enough) gained 12 seats and seven percent.
 The Liberal Initiative (IL) were able to win eight seats and gather almost five percent of the votes.
 The far-left parties, the Portuguese Communist Party (PCP) and the Left Bloc (BE), achieved one of their worst results ever with four percent of the votes and six and five seats, respectively.
 PAN and LIVRE were able to win just one seat each.

 António Costa's third government was sworn in on 30 March 2022.
-This government proved to be rather unstable and experienced several scandals and controversies.
+This government proved to be rather unstable, having experienced numerous scandals and controversies, and despite overseeing a surging economy, it also faced protests amidst the economic impacts and inflation surge provoked by the Russian invasion of Ukraine.
 By mid-2023, the government had seen the resignations of 11 secretaries of state and two ministers.
 The biggest scandal involved TAP Air Portugal and a compensation payment to a government member, Alexandra Reis.
-This case was followed by a violent incident, in late April 2023, at the Ministry of Infrastructure, between government staff members and an advisor to Minister João Galamba regarding an alleged stolen laptop.
+This case was followed by a violent incident, in late April 2023, at the Ministry of Infrastructure, between government staff members and an advisor to minister João Galamba regarding an alleged stolen laptop.
 The deployment of the Portuguese Secret Services in this case stirred a clash between President Marcelo Rebelo de Sousa and Prime Minister António Costa concerning the future of Galamba and the government itself.